boshmaf/notebooks/dev-setup/README.md

 **Estimated time to finish: 15-30 minutes.**

-To view the notebook, please click [here](http://nbviewer.ipython.org/github/boshmaf/notebooks/blob/master/dev-setup/notebook.ipynb).
+To inspect the notebook, please click [here](http://nbviewer.ipython.org/github/boshmaf/notebooks/blob/master/dev-setup/notebook.ipynb).

+To view the notebook as a presentation, click over [here](http://nbviewer.jupyter.org/format/slides/github/boshmaf/notebooks/blob/master/dev-setup/notebook.ipynb).

 This notebook can be viewed as a presentation.
 To do so, please follow the instructions in the tutorial.